Image: Freestyle dancers, parents & teacher with Ella as part of BBC Dance Passion Filming

 AIMS

-Meet the demand to tour Disco Queen to new audiences across the North, specifically in locations where Freestyle dance is popular
+Meet the demand to tour Disco Queen to new audiences across the North, specifically in locations where Freestyle dance is popular.

-Develop audiences through Freestyle ambassadors and curtain closer performance by C&YP from Freestyle dance schools in each location
+Develop audiences through Freestyle ambassadors and curtain closer performance by C&YP from Freestyle dance schools in each location.

-Place based engagement with C&YP; create a curtain closer with Freestyle dancers across the 5 venue locations
+Create a curtain closer with Freestyle dancers across the 5 venue locations

-Place based engagement with C&YP; recruit Freestyle dance ambassadors for each tour location
+Recruit Freestyle dance ambassadors for each tour location

-Place based engagement with C&YP; collaborate with Freestyle dancers at CAPA College to be part of a curtain closer performance
+Collaborate with Freestyle dancers at CAPA College to be part of a curtain closer performance

-Place based engagement with C&YP; Disco Queen workshops in each location
+Disco Queen workshops in each location

 WHAT HAS ALREADY HAPPENED?